wireapp/wire-server-deploy/offline/kvm-hetzner.md

 This document also gives instructions for creating a TURN calling server on a separate VM.

-## create an SSH key pair.

-## use the hetzner robot console to create a new server.
+## Use the hetzner robot console to create a new server.

-select ubuntu 18.04 or ubuntu 20.04 on an ax101 dedicated server.
+Select Ubuntu 18.04 or Ubuntu 20.04 on an ax101 dedicated server.

-returned IP: 65.21.197.76
+If not using Hetzner, for reference, the specs of the ax101 server are:

+* AMD Ryzen™ 9 5950X
+* 128 GB DDR4 ECC RAM
+* 2 x 3.84 TB NVMe SSD Datacenter Edition (software RAID 1)
+* 1 GBit/s port

+In our example, the returned IP when creating the server was: 65.21.197.76

 ## Pre-requisites